 One of the best websites to check out is the Society of Virtual Assistants.
 It’s a free service and they have loads of useful information for virtual assistants.
 You can choose from two different types of membership: approved and standard.

 - The standard membership is designed to support those looking into becoming a virtual assistant.
 It includes some useful tools.
 You’ll get access to the forum where you can post your queries, the society blog and other resources.

 - The approved membership is for businesses.
 You’ll have to agree to a code of conduct, and have professional quality website and email, which will be checked.
-Once you’ve been verified, you will receive the site’s logo and you’ll be added to the searchable database.
+Once you’ve been verified, you’ll be added to the searchable database.
 They’ll also provide you with access to the ‘jobs available’ part of the forum, which will then hopefully lead on to paid work.

 Your advertising medium will depend on your target audience.
 Ask yourself: